Torsion-Induced Quantum Fluctuations in Metric-Affine Gravity using the Stochastic Variational Method: Stochastic Variational Method with Torsion

 It is easy to see that this reduces to the standard Schr\"{o}dinger equation in the flat space without torsion.
 This result indicates that the wave function formalism can be consistently extended to a homogeneous curved geometry with totally antisymmetric torsion.
 However, the equation acquires non-linear terms, which arise from the couplings between quantum fluctuations and spatial curvature, and between quantum fluctuations and torsion.
 Similar non-linear equations for $s=0$ and for $\mathring{R}$ are obtained in Refs.\ \cite{N_Koide_2019} and \cite{Armin_Koide_2025}, respectively.

 Non-linear modifications to the Schr\"{o}dinger equation have been extensively studied in various contexts, including soliton dynamics, wave function collapse models, and alternative formulations of quantum mechanics \cite{kostin,Bialynicki75,Bialynicki76,kibble,dekker,DIOSI1987377,PhysRevA.40.1165,PhysRevLett.62.485,WEINBERG1989336,PhysRevA.40.3387,Polchin,penrorse,CZACHOR19971,PhysRevA.57.4122,RevModPhys.85.471,CZACHOR2002139,N_Koide_2019,G_Koide_2018,dieter,al}.
-Our findings extend these phenomenological approaches naturally.
-For instance, logarithmic non-linear terms emerge in the phenomenological quantization of classical dissipative systems, although they often feature purely imaginary coefficients \cite{kostin,dekker,PhysRevA.40.3387,G_Koide_2018,dieter}.
-The non-linear extension of quantum mechanics in a flat space has been studied \cite{Bialynicki75,Bialynicki76}, where the log-non-linear term is identified as the most viable candidate.
-Our Eq.\ (\ref{eqn:log-schriedinger}) matches this result, preserving essential quantal properties such as the Born rule and Ehrenfest theorem, thus ensuring classical-quantum correspondence.
-In contrast to Refs.\ \cite{Bialynicki75,Bialynicki76}, which treat the logarithmic coefficient as a free parameter, our formulation derives it explicitly from spatial curvature and torsion.
+Crucially, the phenomenological extension of quantum mechanics proposed by Bialynicki-Birula and Mycielski \cite{Bialynicki75,Bialynicki76} identified the logarithmic non-linear term as the most plausible form that rigorously preserves essential physical properties, such as the continuity equation (conservation of probability), the separability of non-interacting subsystems, the Born rule, and the Ehrenfest theorem.
+It is of fundamental importance that our derived Eq.\ (\ref{eqn:log-schriedinger}) takes exactly this theoretically favored logarithmic form, meaning it inherently satisfies all these stringent physical requirements.
+Our primary novelty lies in the physical origin of this equation.
+In contrast to Refs.\ \cite{Bialynicki75,Bialynicki76}, where the coefficient of the logarithmic term is introduced merely as a phenomenological free parameter, our framework derives this exact non-linear term rigorously from first principles (SVM).
+Furthermore, we explicitly determine its coefficient geometrically, revealing it to be governed by the competitive interplay between spatial curvature and torsion.
+It is also interesting to mention that similar logarithmic non-linear terms can emerge even in the phenomenological quantization of classical dissipative systems, although they often feature purely imaginary coefficients \cite{kostin,dekker,PhysRevA.40.3387,G_Koide_2018,dieter}.

 Furthermore, it gives rise to other well-studied theoretical implications, including: (i) asymptotic classicality, where initially non-orthogonal states can evolve to become perfectly distinguishable \cite{Mielnik_1980}; (ii) the potential for superluminal signaling \cite{gisin_1989}; and (iii) the violation of the mixture equivalence principle, wherein distinct physical preparations of the same density matrix evolve differently \cite{pttr-6kj7}.
 Crucially, since the strength of our non-linear term is governed by the torsion magnitude, the experimental non-observation of these phenomena provides a powerful method to constrain its value, implying that the magnitude of $s(t)$ must be extremely small.